 Sophia H. Allison, Senior Special Counsel (202-452-3565), Legal Division, or Lyle Kumasaka, Lead Financial Institution & Policy Analyst (202-452-2382), or Laura Lipscomb, Deputy Associate Director (202-912-7964), Division of Monetary Affairs; for users of telephone systems via text telephone (TTY) or any TTY-based Telecommunications Relay Services (TRS), please call 711 from any telephone, anywhere in the United States; Board of Governors of the Federal Reserve System, 20th and C Streets NW, Washington, DC 20551.

-SUPPLEMENTARY INFORMATION: The secondary credit rates are the interest rates that the twelve Federal Reserve Banks charge for extensions of credit under these programs.
+SUPPLEMENTARY INFORMATION: The Federal Reserve Banks make primary and secondary credit available to depository institutions as a backup source of funding on a short-term basis, usually overnight.
+The primary and secondary credit rates are the interest rates that the twelve Federal Reserve Banks charge for extensions of credit under these programs.
 In accordance with the Federal Reserve Act, the primary and secondary credit rates are established by the boards of directors of the Federal Reserve Banks, subject to review and determination of the Board.

-Federal Reserve Banks make primary and secondary credit available to depository institutions as a backup source of funding on a short-term basis, usually overnight.
-The primary and

-On March 16, 2022, the Board voted to approve a 0.25 percentage point increase in the primary credit rate in effect at each of the twelve Federal Reserve Banks, thereby increasing from 0.25 percent to 0.50 percent the rate that each Reserve Bank charges for extensions of primary credit.
+On May 4, 2022, the Board voted to approve a 0.50 percentage point increase in the primary credit rate in effect at each of the twelve Federal Reserve Banks, thereby increasing from 0.50 percent to 1 percent the rate that each Reserve Bank charges for extensions of primary credit.
 In addition, the Board had previously approved the renewal of the secondary credit rate formula, the primary credit rate plus 50 basis points.
-Under the formula, the secondary credit rate in effect at each of the twelve Federal Reserve Banks increased by 0.25 percentage points as a result of the Board's primary credit rate action, thereby increasing from 0.75 percent to 1.00 percent the rate that each Reserve Bank charges for extensions of secondary credit.
+Under the formula, the secondary credit rate in effect at each of the twelve Federal Reserve Banks increased by 0.50 percentage points as a result of the Board's primary credit rate action, thereby increasing from 1.00 percent to 1.50 percent the rate that each Reserve Bank charges for extensions of secondary credit.
 The amendments to Regulation A reflect these rate changes.

-The 0.25 percentage point increase in the primary credit rate was associated with a 0.25 percentage point increase in the target range for the federal funds rate (from a target range of zero percent to 1⁄2 percent to a target range of 1⁄4 percent to 1⁄2 percent) announced by the Federal Open Market Committee on March 16, 2022, as described in the Board's amendment of its Regulation D published elsewhere in this issue of the Federal Register.
+The 0.50 percentage point increase in the primary credit rate was associated with a 0.50 percentage point increase in the target range for the federal funds rate (from a target range of 1⁄2 percent to 1⁄2 percent to a target range of 3⁄4 percent to 1 percent) announced by the Federal Open Market Committee on May 4, 2022, as described in the Board's amendment of its Regulation D published elsewhere in today's Federal Register.